tsunami416604/azure-docs.hu-hu/articles/cosmos-db/create-cosmosdb-resources-portal.md

 > * [Xamarin](create-sql-api-xamarin-dotnet.md)
 >

-Az Azure Cosmos DB a Microsoft globálisan elosztott, többmodelles adatbázis-szolgáltatása.
-A Azure Cosmos DB segítségével gyorsan létrehozhat és lekérdezheti a kulcs/érték adatbázisait, a dokumentum-adatbázisokat és a Graph-adatbázisokat, amelyek mindegyike kihasználja a globális elosztási és horizontális méretezési képességeket Azure Cosmos DB középpontjában.
+Az Azure Cosmos DB a Microsoft globálisan elosztott többmodelles adatbázis-szolgáltatása.
+You can use Azure Cosmos DB to quickly create and query key/value databases, document databases, and graph databases, all of which benefit from the global distribution and horizontal scale capabilities at the core of Azure Cosmos DB.

-Ez a rövid útmutató azt ismerteti, hogyan használható a Azure Portal egy Azure Cosmos DB [SQL API](sql-api-introduction.md) -fiók létrehozásához, egy dokumentum-adatbázis és-tároló létrehozásához, valamint az adattárolóhoz való hozzáadásához.
+This quickstart demonstrates how to use the Azure portal to create an Azure Cosmos DB [SQL API](sql-api-introduction.md) account, create a document database and container, and add data to the container.

 ## <a name="prerequisites"></a>Előfeltételek

-Azure-előfizetés vagy ingyenes Azure Cosmos DB próbaverziós fiók
+An Azure subscription or free Azure Cosmos DB trial account
 - [!INCLUDE [quickstarts-free-trial-note](../../includes/quickstarts-free-trial-note.md)]

 - [!INCLUDE [cosmos-db-emulator-docdb-api](../../includes/cosmos-db-emulator-docdb-api.md)]